Page Contents

 Move-In Dates

-- First-year students can begin moving after 9:00am on Sunday, August 24th, 2025 (Move-In Day).
+- First-year students can begin moving in after 9:00am on Sunday, August 24th, 2025.

 During Move-In Day, staff and student leaders will be at New College to help residents check in to residence, get their room keys, and get settled in their rooms.

-Late Check-In Process
+Check-In Process

-Early Move-In
+Early Move-Ins

 Preparing for Residence